 Bringing Families Together

-GKR is often labelled ‘The Family Club’ for a number of reasons.
-Karate is an activity where the whole family can train together, learn together and gain the benefits together.
+GKR is often labelled ‘The Family Club’ for many reasons.
+Karate is an activity where the whole family can train, learn, and gain benefits together.

 Many may not realise that GKR started out literally as a family club.
-The very first class held by Kancho had one student in it, his son Matt.
-Kancho always felt that karate was an activity that was for the whole family, and even titled his first book written in 1985 “Karate For Everyone’ placing a heavy emphasis on family values.
-While GKR has since spread throughout Australia, New Zealand, the UK and now in Houston, the promotion of family values remains strong.
-GKR today has thousands of families who train together, and in each edition of Shimbun we bring you the stories of these ‘karate families’.
+Kancho’s first class had one student in it, his son Matt.
+Kancho always felt that karate was an activity that was for the whole family, and even titled his first book written in 1985, “Karate For Everyone’ placing a heavy emphasis on family values.
+While GKR Karate has since spread throughout Australia, New Zealand, the UK, and now Houston, the promotion of family values remains strong.
+Today, thousands of families train together at GKR Karate, and in each edition of Shimbun, we bring you the stories of these ‘karate families’.

 Why GKR Karate?